hacs/documentation/documentation/installation/manual.md

 Anyway the `hacs` folder needs to be placed under `<config_dir>/custom_components/`

-On Hassio the final location will be `/config/custom_components/hacs`
+On Hassio/Docker the final location will be `/config/custom_components/hacs`

 On Hassbian(venv) the final location will be `/home/homeassistant/.homeassistant/custom_components/hacs`